A Transfer Attack to Image Watermarks

 \section{Introduction}

-Generative AI (GenAI) can synthesize extremely realistic-looking images, posing growing challenges to information authenticity on the Internet.
-Watermarking~\cite{bi2007robust,HiDDeN,2019stegastamp,UDH,al2007combined, abdelnabi2021adversarial, pmlr-v202-kirchenbauer23a} was suggested as a key technology to distinguish AI-generated and non-AI-generated content in the Executive Order on AI security issued by the White House in October 2023.
-In watermark-based detection, a watermark is embedded into an AI-generated image before releasing it; and an image is detected as AI-generated if the same watermark can be decoded from it.
-Watermarking AI-generated images has been widely deployed in industry.
-For instance, Google's SynthID watermarks images generated by Imagen~\cite{saharia2022photorealistic}; OpenAI embeds a watermark into images generated by DALL-E~\cite{ramesh2021zero}; and Stable Diffusion enables users to embed a watermark into the generated images~\cite{stable-diffusion}.
+Generative AI (GenAI) can create highly realistic images, raising concerns about online information authenticity.
+Watermarking~\citep{bi2007robust,HiDDeN,2019stegastamp,UDH,al2007combined, abdelnabi2021adversarial, pmlr-v202-kirchenbauer23a} was highlighted as a key technology for distinguishing AI-generated content in the White House's October 2023 Executive Order on AI security.
+In this approach, a watermark is embedded in AI-generated images, which can be decoded to verify the image's origin.
+Watermarking is widely used, with examples like Google’s SynthID for Imagen~\citep{saharia2022photorealistic}, OpenAI’s watermark for DALL-E~\citep{ramesh2021zero}, and Stable Diffusion’s user-enabled watermarking~\citep{stable-diffusion}.

-An attacker can use \emph{evasion attacks}~\cite{Evading-Watermark} to remove the watermark in a watermarked image to evade detection.
-Specifically, an evasion attack strategically adds a perturbation into a watermarked image such that the target watermark-based detector falsely detects the perturbed image as non-AI-generated.
-The literature has well understood the robustness of watermark-based detector against evasion attacks in the \emph{white-box setting} (i.e., the attacker has access to the target watermarking model) and \emph{black-box setting} (i.e., the attacker has access to the detection API)~\cite{Evading-Watermark}.
-Specifically, in the white-box setting, an attacker can find a small perturbation for a given watermarked image such that the perturbed image evades detection while maintaining the image's visual quality; and in the black-box setting, an attacker can find such a perturbation once the attacker can query the detection API for enough times.
+An attacker can use \emph{evasion attacks}~\citep{Evading-Watermark, zhao2023invisible, saberi2023robustness, lukas2023leveraging} to remove a watermark from an image and evade detection.
+This involves adding a perturbation so that the watermark-based detector falsely identifies the image as non-AI-generated.
+The robustness of such detectors against evasion attacks has been studied in both \emph{white-box} (the attacker has access to the watermarking model) and \emph{black-box} (the attacker can query the detection API) settings~\citep{Evading-Watermark}.
+In white-box attacks, small perturbations evade detection while preserving image quality, while in black-box attacks, perturbations are found by querying the detection API multiple times.